-Participants who have consented to intervention, assessments, follow-up and data collection, their participation is voluntary and they are free to withdraw at any time and without their medical care or legal rights being affected.
+Participants who have consented to intervention, assessments, follow-up and data collection, their voluntary withdraw participation is and thev are free to at anv time and without their medical care or legal rights being affected.
 A participant may be withdrawn from trial whenever continued participation is no longer in the participant's best interests, and the reason for withdrawal will be recorded.
 Reasons for discontinuing the trial may include: